Limpster/Fallout76LanguageChanger/README.md

 6. chose "Properties"
 7. look for the line "Target", click on "Browse" and search for the bat-file
 8. chose the bat-file
+9. you can leave "start in" empty (seems to work fine with or without content)
-9. remove the launch options (might not be necessary, seems to work fine with or without)
+10. remove the launch options (might not be necessary, seems to work fine with or without)
-10. close the properties window in Steam
+11. close the properties window in Steam
-11. you can now run the game from the Steam library or run it from a shortcut (Steam library -> right click the game -> manage -> add desktop shortcut)
+12. you can now run the game from the Steam library or run it from a shortcut (Steam library -> right click the game -> manage -> add desktop shortcut)
-12. you did it, you found the G.E.C.K. and future generations will survive thanks to your contribution to the wasteland
+13. you did it, you found the G.E.C.K. and future generations will survive thanks to your contribution to the wasteland

 ### (Optional 2) How do I use this thing if I added Fallout 76 as non-Steam Game with UWPHook?